 The DOJ charges 10 cents per page as the direct cost for duplicating records.
 When the DOJ must compile or extract electronic data or perform computer programming, it may charge its full costs.

 The DOJ will provide access to all public records upon request, unless the law provides an exemption from mandatory disclosure.
 Examples of exempt records may include: personnel records, investigative records, drafts, confidential legal advice, records prepared in connection with litigation, and information that may be kept confidential under other state or federal laws.
 Usually, when the DOJ removes or redacts exempt information, it will disclose the remainder of the record.

 The best way to request a copy of DOJ records is to complete an online request form.
-This form goes directly to the Public Records Ombudsman who is charged with facilitating the DOJ’s response to record requests.
+This form goes directly to the Public Records Coordinator who is charged with facilitating the DOJ’s response to record requests.